On Neurodivergence and Otherness

 • Reward learning is based on operant conditioning — we’re wired to seek pleasure and avoid pain.
 Skinner’s theorized that we learn through reward/punishment, modifying behavior through consequences.
 Positive punishment decreases a behavior by adding an aversive stimulus; negative punishment decreases a behavior by removing a positive one.
 A parent praising a child for cleaning their room is positive reinforcement.
 Ignoring a child who won’t clean their room is negative punishment — removing approval or praise.
 Both responses encourage positive behavior.

-• Positively valenced/pleasurable emotions that determine the emotional effect of an event, object, or situation are on a positive valence continuum — from intrinsic good, happiness, joy, attractiveness, or appeal to ecstasy and euphoria
+• Positively valenced / pleasurable emotions that determine the emotional effect of an event, object, or situation are on a positive valence continuum — from intrinsic good, happiness, joy, attractiveness, or appeal to ecstasy and euphoria.

 Coming Up Next